mickkn/calibre_metadata_saxo/README.md

-# calibremetadk
+# Calibre METADATA from Saxo.dk
-Danish metadata calibre script
+Calibre plugin for fetching metadata from http://www.saxo.dk